Totonyus/spotify_tracker_api/readme.md

 ## GET /refresh
 Launch a new analysis to find the latest releases.
 The endpoint will simply ignore requests an analysis is already running.

+## GET /api/refresh
+Same as `/refresh` but more adapted to api usage

 ## GET /api/latest
 Optional parameter : date (`YYYY-MM-DD`)